Dear Ohio State Mansfield Colleagues,

 No news to report at this time.

-Thanks as well to each and every one of you who are doing all you can to move the Ohio State Mansfield campus forward.
+Thanks to each and every one of you who are doing all you can to move the Ohio State Mansfield campus forward.
 Go Bucks… Going Up!